Turku Animated Film Festival: Interview with Kimmo Sillanmikko

 KS: Many animated shorts and art house animation is not getting funded at the moment, TAFF thinks it is important to show these films to the audience of our festival.

-KS:Funding for cultural and animation projects have been cut down, even by 15-20%.
+KS: Funding for cultural and animation projects has been cut down, even by 15-20%.
 Last year only one animated short got production support from the Finnish Film Foundation.

 PS: Turku-based Pyjama Animation Studio (Terhi Väänänen, CEO) has produced the 2016 short Sore Eyes for Infinity (director Elli Vuorinen), which will have its world première at the TAFF.
-Is this studio a good example of a local Turku talented animation studio?
+Is this studio a good example of a local, talented Turku animation studio?

 Sore Eyes for Infinity, Elli Vuorinen

 Animation director Maria Björklund's acclaimed comics and cute yet savage creatures come to life in the series that mixes humour and biology across stories of inter-species friendship and rivalry.
-It targets audience between 6 and 9 years' old.
+It targets an audience between 6 and 9 years old.
 The series' core values are diversity and tolerance, yet sometimes some creatures can get eaten!

 Planet Z